unchartedsoftware/aperture-tiles/docs/documentation/quickstart/readme.md

 To configure the Tile Client application to display the AVRO files containing your source data, you must edit two types of configuration files:

-- Map Properties (`aperture-tiles/tile-client-template/target/tile-client-template/WEB-INF/classes/maps`), which specifies the attributes of the base map or plot on which your data is displayed
+- Map Properties (*aperture-tiles/tile-client-template/target/tile-client-template/WEB-INF/classes/maps*), which specifies the attributes of the base map or plot on which your data is displayed.
+To include more than one map in your project, create a separate Map Properties file for each.
-- Layer Properties (`aperture-tiles/tile-client-template/target/tile-client-template/WEB-INF/classes/layers`), each of which specifies the attributes of a single layer that can be overlaid on your base map or plot
+- Layer Properties (*aperture-tiles/tile-client-template/target/tile-client-template/WEB-INF/classes/layers*), which specifies the layers that can be overlaid on your base map or plot.

 Both files are available in the [tile-client-template.zip](../../download/Tile Client Template) utility.
 Extract the contents of the file to access them.